 My client nominated me in the ‘dream achiever’ category for accomplishing my dream of caring for animals, and the care I showed to her dog Bud and the help I gave to her elderly Mum as Bud was staying with her, whilst his human had a well-earned break!

 I was also really pleased that Albany Pet Services was nominated as ‘best dog walking and pet sitting business’ in Global Health and Pharma’s 2018 awards.
+I’m really proud after 3 years in business to have reached the final of the Best Business Women Awards in the Best Young Entrepreneur category.

 Millie Llyod-Griffith joined in 2019 after meeting Lisa at a presentation at Oaklands College in St Albans.
 Millie is studying towards her Level 3 Animal Management Qualification.
 Millie has done work experience at a veterinary surgery and a groomers.
 Millie provides solo dog walking, puppy care and cat visits.